pnnv/notes/Networking/LAN (Basics).md

 - When devices wish to communicate with each other, they will send a broadcast to the entire network searching for the specific device.
 Devices can use the ARP protocol to find the MAC address (and therefore the physical identifier) of a device for communication.

 ##### Working of ARP.
 - Each device within a network has ledger to store information on, which is called cache.
-In the context of ARP protocol, this cache stores the identifiers of other devices on the networ
+In the context of ARP protocol, this cache stores the identifiers of other devices on the network.
+- In order to map these two identifiers together (IP address and MAC address), the ARP protocol sends two types of messages:
+	1. ARP request
+	2. ARP Reply
+- When an ARP request is sent, a message is broadcasted to every other device found on network by the device, asking whether or not the device's MAC address matches the requested IP address.
+If the device does not have the requested IP address, an ARP reply is returned to the initial device to acknowledge this.
+The initial device will now remember this and store it within its cache (an ARP entry).

+#### DHCP Protocol
+- IP addresses can be assigned either manually, by entering them physically into a device, or automatically and most  commonly using a DHCP (**Dynamic Host Configuration Protocol**) server.
+- When a device connects to a network, if it has not already been manually assigned an IP address, it sends out a request (**DHCP Discover**) to see if any DHCP servers are on the network.
+The DHCP server then replies back with an IP address the device could use (D)